-This virus replicates in the intestine, so shedding of the infective virus particles is primarily through the feces, but parvovirus can also be shed in saliva and vomit.
-Treat all fecal matter and vomitus as potentially infective and make sure to wear gloves and use proper sanitation when dealing with parvo.
+This virus replicates in the intestine, so shedding of the infective virus particles is primarily through the feces, but parvovirus can also be spread via saliva and vomit.
+Treat all fecal matter and vomit as potentially infective and make sure to wear gloves and use proper sanitation when dealing with parvo.

 Parvo in the Environment